|

 .MAKE.EXPAND_VARIABLES.

-- Print debugging information about variable assignment.
+- Print debugging information about variable assignment and

 - Run shell commands with